 All that is required is at least ten minutes, and someplace to sit.

-Regular Sleep Pattern
+Stick to a Regular Sleep Pattern

 Sleep, along with exercise and diet, is one of the main determinants of your long-term health.
 Most people in modern society live in a state of chronic sleep deprivation.